-Julienne is much interested in the (gendered) politics of (dis)order, the entanglement of violence and (extralegal modes of) governance, power, justice, and public secrecy.
-Her PhD research focused on (former) prisoners’ experience of imprisonment and the state and on their ‘performing’ of violence, governance, and ‘change’.
+Julienne is much interested in the politics of (dis)order and the entanglement of violence with governance.
+Her PhD research focused on Nicaraguan (former) prisoners’ experiences of imprisonment and the state and on their ‘performing’ of violence, governance, masculinities, and change.
 Simultaneously, however, it also sought to shed light on the development of Nicaragua’s hybrid carceral state and the intimate relation it projects between extralegality and the exercise of (state) power.
 This research culminated in the manuscript ‘Performing Prison: Power, Agency, and Co-Governance in Nicaraguan Prisons’.

-At present, following the 2018 anti-government protests, Julienne is developing a research project on Nicaraguan practices of authority, justice and sovereignty from below.
-This research project takes the key findings and material from her prison research as its point of departure, combining it with new research on the changing practices and understandings of policing and confinement in Nicaragua today.
-In particular, it investigates the government’s strategies of repression and crisis in legitimacy at the hand of its para-state organization, while also seeking to understand the protesters’ divergent claims to the state under the banner of justicia and libertad.
-In doing so, it focuses on the practices and claims to sovereignty by groups of autoconvocados (self-convened protesters), and the state’s extralegal governance techniques (including torture and political imprisonment).
+At present, following the 2018 anti-government protests, Julienne is conducting research on practices of (state) violence and authoritarianism in Nicaragua.
+This research project takes the key findings and material from her prisons research as its point of departure, combining it with new research on the changing practices and understandings of policing and confinement in Nicaragua today.
+In particular, it investigates the government’s strategies of repression and negotiation, as well as its crisis in legitimacy at the hand of its para-state organization, while also seeking to understand the protesters’ divergent claims to the state under the banner of 'justicia'.
+In doing so, it focuses on three areas: